 “The Match Grant program from EDCUtah has been important for my office.
 We’ve been able to take advantage of the program a couple of times for professional development and training, and we’re also using funds to explore standing up a Mega Site here,” says Danny Stewart, director of the Cedar City – Iron County Economic Development Office.
 “Without the support of the Match Grant program, we couldn’t have moved ahead with the Gardner survey.
 The information we gathered in the survey has been invaluable to our planning process.”

-Katherine Morell, who manages the grant program for EDCUtah, concurs.
+Katherine Morrell, who managed the grant program for EDCUtah at the time, concurs.
 “The purpose of the Match Grant program is to encourage proactive economic development at the local level.
 We are excited to support Cedar City’s planning efforts with their Vision 2050 project, and are grateful for the private sponsors of the Match Grant program who have made this kind of monetary support possible.”

 The questionnaire was jointly developed by Cedar City Area Chamber of Commerce representatives and Gardner Institute researchers.
 Questions incorporated wide-ranging concerns addressed by the focus group stakeholders.
 The survey was conducted from October 25 – November 18, 2019, with 750 completed responses.